Nalaka326/create-laravel-restricted-git-user-and-secure-update-shell/README.md

 sudo sshd -t
 sudo systemctl restart ssh

-# Give this permission again if laravel project.
+# Give this permission again.
 sudo chmod -R 777 /var/www/html/wfms/storage /var/www/html/wfms/bootstrap/cache
 ```
 ✅ Now you can log in using port **2223** and safely run only the allowed Git, Composer, and Artisan commands.